Typical HAProxy monitoring processes and their shortcomings

 Datadog’s approach to HAProxy monitoring

 At Datadog, we decided to improve our HAProxy monitoring processes and developed support for the shortcomings listed above.
 Datadog archives HAProxy data, and is able to correlate with other systems in order to quickly detect where a problem that may affect HAProxy is actually occurring.
 Graphing and alerting can be set up based on this data in order to predict when issues may occur.
-You can to try these capabilities out with HAProxy and the other systems in your environment.
+You can sign up for free to try these capabilities out with HAProxy and the other systems in your environment.